kschulst/dapla-team-keycloak-protocol-mapper/README.md

 ## Terraform

-You can configure the protocol mappers with Terraform.
+You can use Terraform to configure a client to use the protocol mappers.
 The following examples use [mrparkers Keycloak provider](https://registry.terraform.io/providers/mrparkers/keycloak).
 Given a realm and client:

 ```terraform